alist-org/docs/docs/guide/install/docker.md

 ### **Image with built-in ffmpeg**

-You can switch to the version of the image with an out-of-the-box ffmpeg environment by adding `-ffmpeg` to any image tag.
+You can switch to image with out-of-the-box ffmpeg environment by adding `-ffmpeg` to any image tag.

 If the thumbnail feature is still not working, please verify the following:

 + You are using local storage
-+ Switch to grid view
++ Switched to grid view
-+ The thumbnail feature for local storage is enabled
++ The thumbnail switch in local storage driver settings is enabled
 + The configuration path for the thumbnail cache folder in local storage is correct, for example, `data/thumbnail`

 ::: tabs#Docker-ffmpeg